 Prepare the Jello Mixture:

 - Place the crushed pineapple with its juice in a medium saucepan.

 - Bring to a boil over medium-high heat.

 - Remove pan from the heat and set it aside to cool.

 - When the pineapple and jello mixture has cooled to room temperature, add the buttermilk and stir together until well combined.

 - Fold in the Cool Whip.

-- Pour into decorative molds and refrigerate until set.
+- Pour into prepared decorative mold or a 9×13 baking dish and refrigerate until set.

 - Instead of using a mold, pour the mixture into a 9×13 pan so that you can cut it into little squares when you’re ready to serve.

 - Keep any leftover jello mold in the refrigerator for 4 to 5 days.
 It needs to be covered closely with plastic wrap or in an airtight container.